wisdomobinna/wisdomobinna.github.io/_pages/about.md

 Updates
 ======
 * Presenting my work at the United Nations 63rd Graduate Study Conference in Geneva, Switzerland!
+July 2025
 * Our Poster on _DNS Resolver Security: Operator Perspectives and Practices_ has been accepted to SOUPS!
 2025
 * Nominated as a Design and Technology Fellow at the Fellowship of Auschwitz Study for Professional Ethics 2025 in Germany and Poland!
 * Presented our ongoing work on AI and copyright at the Data and Society Workshop, New York, 2025